 It is no small part of the giant wonders of the sea that it's just so, well, giant.
 Vast.
 Deep.
 Full to the point of teeming.
-And how on earth are we to make sense of any of this for our little preschoolers, who may or may not have ever seen or splashed in an ocean or two but almost certainly don't have any sense of its size.
+And how on earth are we to make sense of any of this for our little ones, who may or may not have ever seen or splashed in an ocean or two but almost certainly don't have any sense of its size.

 A map of the world, of course, helps.
 And then once you've established some sense of where all those seas and oceans and lakes and rivers are, you've done some work towards giving your little one a sense of all the water.
 But the water itself is only part of the ocean's delight.

 What's in there?
 Who lives in the sea?
 The best way to learn, marine experts tell us, is to get thyself and thy little one to a tidepool.
 Life at the edge is the best entry point.
 But if you're looking for a tour that you can conduct from the dry land of your own home, enjoy these wonderful primers on marine biology, from a preschooler's perspective:

 Who Lives under the Sea gives you the lay of the land—uh, the sea, rather.